Strategist, Architect, Founder.

 It seemed like nothing would ever find fruition in my journey in the moment.

-But today at 16, I’ve led federal R&D teams and 2 major US Defense Contractors in building CryoBlade, self-filed nonprovisional patents after self studying patent law for several months for the Accelerated Skin Prick Test, and have been recognized by the US Congress while being the youngest ever speaker for the 2026 Health 2.0 Conference.
+But today at 16, I’m currently leading federal R&D teams consisting of MDs / PhDs and partnered with several United States defense contractors in filing SBIRs / STTRs for CryoWeld and a whole defense portfolio, successfully been awarded self-filed nonprovisional patents after self studying patent law for several months for the Accelerated Skin Prick Test, and have been recognized by a Congressional Commendation (Rep. Sherrill) for my work in medical innovation.

 Take a look around, I’m happy to have you here!